kahnvex/seeds/README.md

 Seed identification Kaggle challenge.

-This training and inference script is best described via it's help dialog and looking at the source code.
+This training and inference script is best described via its help dialog and looking at the source code.

 ```